signalfx/signalfx-dotnet-tracing/README.md

     ```

 ## About
-The SignalFx-Tracing Library for .NET Core on Linux is a fork of the .NET
+The SignalFx-Tracing Library for .NET is a fork of the .NET
 Tracer for Datadog APM that has been modified to provide Zipkin v2 JSON
 formatting, a complete OpenTracing API implementation, B3 propagation, and
 properly annotated trace data for handling by